tensorturtle/proquint-api/README.md

 But actually, I made this while [yak shaving](https://en.wiktionary.org/wiki/yak_shaving).

 Recreational use only.
-Don't use for anything of any seriousness.
+Don't use this for anything of any seriousness.

 If you're curious, [read the paper](https://arxiv.org/html/0901.4016) or [see the python implementation used here](https://github.com/dsw/proquint/tree/master/python)